-Do your homework
+1. Do your homework.

 In any industry, doing your due diligence before starting up is critical for success.
 This is especially true for the restaurant business, where simply knowing good food isn't enough.

-Even if you have worked in a restaurant, there are still many legal, managerial and marketing lessons to be learned.
-One area that many would-be restaurateurs overlook is local licensing and health-department regulations.
-Michele Stumpe, a Georgia-based attorney specializing in alcohol licensing and hospitality litigation, stressed the importance of knowing the legal policies in your restaurant's location, especially since state (and even county) laws can vary.
-Aspiring restaurateurs planning a launch should factor in the time various permitting and inspection processes will take, Stumpe advised.
+Even if you have worked in a restaurant, there are still many legal, managerial and marketing lessons to learn.
+One area that many would-be restaurateurs overlook is local licensing and health regulations.
+Michele Stumpe, a Georgia-based attorney specializing in alcohol licensing and hospitality litigation, stressed the importance of knowing the legal policies in your restaurant's location, especially since state and even county laws can vary.
+Aspiring restaurateurs planning a launch should factor in the time permitting and inspection processes will take, Stumpe advised.

 Getting your bearings in the restaurant industry as a first-timer can be difficult.
 If you don't have any previous experience in the business yourself, it's important to partner with or hire someone who does.

 When Costanzo Astarita started his Atlanta restaurant Baraonda in December 2000, he and his partner had worked on both the food preparation and management sides of the industry, but he didn't know much about commercial leases.

 "I wish I had understood how to negotiate them when I started," he said.
 "I think that any new restaurateur who is unfamiliar with commercial leases should hire a lawyer who specializes in that field."

 Tony Doyle, owner of HK Hospitality Group, has worked in restaurants since age 12 and opened several successful restaurants, but he still had a lot to learn when he opened his first establishment.